Charles Galvin – SMU Obituary

 Dean Galvin, who was active at the national level, was dean of the law school from 1963 to 1978 and was a member of the faculty for over 30 years.

-“Dean Galvin was one of the greatest deans in the history of the law school and one of the foremost tax professors of his time,” said John B. Attanasio, Dean of SMU’s Dedman School of Law.
+“Dean Galvin was one of the greatest deans in the history of the law school and one of the foremost tax professors of his time,” said John B. Attanasio, former Dean of SMU’s Dedman School of Law.
 “This is a great loss for the law school, the university, and the entire community.”

 Dean Galvin began his impressive academic career at SMU where he received his B.S.C. degree with highest honors in 1940.
 Subsequently, he earned an M.B.A. degree with distinction from Northwestern University before serving in the United States Navy in World War II with the rank of Lieutenant Commander.